lvgl/lv_port_xilinx_zedboard_vitis/README.md

 The project is set up to work with the following directory structure choosing your own name and location for the Project_Root_Folder(for this example we are using 'E:\ZedTemplate'), **Note: the subfolder names must be as specified here for the relative paths to work in the Vitis environment)**:

 Go ahead and create the root folder of your own name and path for the project and add the subfolders 'Zed_GitSubs' and 'Zed_WS' (Note: The 'Zed_Git' Folder will be created by Vitis later.)
 ![image](./rmassets/Folders.png)

-### ***1. Open the Xilinx Vitis environment and specify a new workspace as per the description above.***
+### ***1. Open the Xilinx Vitis environment and specify a new workspace.***
 ![image](./rmassets/VitisWS.png)

-### ***2. Open the Vitis Git perspective and add the submodules one at a time selecting 'Clone a Git repository'(Tip: If you copy the url for the repository prior to clicking 'Clone a Git repository it will automatically fill in the next window for you):***
+### ***2. Open the Vitis Git perspective and add the submodules one at a time.***
+   By selecting 'Clone a Git repository'(Tip: If you copy the url for the repository prior to clicking 'Clone a Git repository it will automatically fill in the next window for you):
 ![image](./rmassets/VitisGit.png)
 **Firstly the FreeRTOS Kernel**
 https://github.com/FreeRTOS/FreeRTOS-Kernel.git